Swright88/extending-testing/README.md

 _Coaching this?
 Read the coach guidance [here.](https://github.com/makersacademy/slug/blob/main/materials/universe/quality_engineering/extending_testing/HOW_TO_COACH.x.md)_

-In this module your objectives are:
+In this module your learning objectives are:

 * Learn to select valuable test cases by using techniques such as equivalence partitioning and boundary value analysis